-A French door baby gate will need to extend over the span of two doors, meaning they will cost more than single-door gates.
+A French door gate will need to extend over the span of two doors, meaning they will cost more than single-door gates.
 Since gates of this sort are needed for just a few years, you might consider tracking down a second-hand one.

 So far we’ve considered how to prevent the children and pets from escaping your home via the French Doors – but what about the danger posed by slamming?
 Trapped fingers and tails can be especially painful, while doors which are being constantly slammed are unlikely to enjoy long, happy lives.

 French Doors that open outward will create room in the interior of a property, but they’re also at far greater risk from stray gusts of wind.
 What’s required is a means of holding both doors into position.
-This can be achieved in one of several ways.